Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/faq/README.md

 warning " > sass-loader@10.1.0" has unmet peer dependency "webpack@^4.36.0 || ^5.0.0".
 ```

-The warnings you are receiving while installing is from library/packages we used.
+The warnings you are receiving while installing are from library/packages we used.

-We always keep our packages up to date when we make major release.
-However, the writer of that package may use an older dependency that is no longer maintained for backward compatibility or any other code related issue.
+We always keep our packages up to date when we make major releases.
+However, the writer of that package may use an older dependency that is no longer maintained for backward compatibility or any other code-related issue.
 But, that's not an issue.
 Those packages will work fine with our template.

-Even if you like to try you can install this packages in fresh VueJS project without our template and you will get the same.
+Even if you like to try you can install these packages in fresh VueJS project without our template and you will get the same.

 ## How to disable linting in template